Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

-It is conjectured that when $(X, B)$ is klt and $B$ has rational coefficients, then the divisor $M_{Z'}$ should be semi-ample.
+It is conjectured that when $(X, B)$ is klt and $B$ has rational coefficients, then on a sufficiently high model $Z' \to Z$ the trace $M_{Z'}$ of the moduli part $\mathbf M$ on $Z'$ is semi-ample.
 Actually, the following much stronger statement, known as the effective semi-ampleness conjecture of the moduli part, is expected to hold; it first appeared in~\cite{MR2448282}*{Conjecture~7.13}.

 \begin{conjecture} Let $k, r$ be positive integers.
 There exists a positive integer $m=m(k,r)$ such that for any klt projective pair $(X, B)$, where $B$ has rational coefficients, and any klt-trivial fibration $f \colon X \rightarrow Z$ as in Theorem~\ref{bundle}, where the relative dimension of $f$ is $k$ and $r$ is the positive integer defined in Remark~\ref{cbf.lin.eq.rmk}, there exists a birational model $Z' \rightarrow Z$ where the multiple $mM_{Z'}$ of the moduli b-divisor on $Z'$ descends and is base point free. \end{conjecture}